A big question we get from students flying in to train with us is, “How do I fly with my pistol and/or rifle?”

 - What case to use?
 I personally use the Pelican Vault V200 when I’m only traveling with my pistols and I use the Pelican Vault V730 when traveling with my rifle and pistols.

 - What locks to use?
-I use a TSA approved lock.
+You can use whatever lock you choose, just make sure every hole for a lock has one in it.
 You can just do a search for these on Amazon.

 So here is what will happen when you get to the airport: